Highlights of the Program

 - Analyzing inflation, energy prices, technology maturity, and supply chain competition influencing CCUS project returns

-- Evaluating regional policy frameworks and incentives, defining commercial viability, and advancing projects to FID
+- Evaluating regional policy frameworks and incentives, defining commercial viability, and supporting project progression to FID

 14:25 - 14:30